Below are frequently asked questions from the Office of Student Conduct. If your question is not addressed, contact the office directly.

 When will I receive the decision of the Conduct Board or Review Officer?

-After the Review, the Board or Review Officer will determine whether you are responsible for the alleged violations and if you are responsible, recommend fair and appropriate sanctions.
-The Board or Review Officer has 5 business days to submit a Student Conduct Review Report to your Student Conduct Officer, who will determine the final sanctions if you are found responsible.
-For Reviews involving a suspension or dismissal for a undergraduate student, the Council of Deans of Student Affairs will determine the sanctions.
+After the Review, the Board or Review Officer will determine whether you are responsible for any of the alleged violations.
+The Board or Review Officer will submit a Student Conduct Review Report of the outcome to your original Student Conduct Officer within five business days of the date of the review, who will then determine the final sanctions if you are found responsible.
+For Reviews involving a suspension or dismissal for an undergraduate student, the Council of Deans of Student Affairs will determine the sanctions.

-If the Board or Review Officer finds you not responsible, you will be notified by the Student Conduct Officer within 5 business days from receiving the report that the case is closed with no further consequence to you.
+If the Board or Review Officer finds you not responsible, you will be notified by the original Student Conduct Officer within 5 business days of the date that they receive the report, notifying you that the case is closed with no further consequence to you.